-(The following essay is commentary.
-The views of the author do not necessarily reflect those of Reuters)
+(The following views are those of the author, and do not necessarily reflect those of Thomson Reuters)

 For a country that associates art mostly with canvases, sculptures and installations, an exhibition showcasing 5,000 years of antique jewellery can be a novel experience.

 Love him or hate him, you cannot ignore him.
 If you’re in India, the chances are that there’s at least one of his novels on your bookshelf or one of his columns in the newspaper in front of you on the table.
 If you still haven’t escaped from him, there are tons of interviews lately like this one showing up in front of you.